The New Freedom: Wilson in office

 The working people of America, — if they must be distinguished from the minority that constitutes the rest of it, — are, of course, the backbone of the Nation.
 No law that safeguards their lives, that improves the physical and moral conditions under which they live, that makes their hours of labor rational and tolerable, that gives them freedom to act in their own interest, and that protects them where they cannot protect themselves, can properly be regarded as class legislation or as anything but as a measure taken in the interest of the whole people, whose partnership in right action we are trying to establish and make real and practical.

 Wilson was also supportive of the principle of minimum wage legislation, even playing a part in a decision made by Henry Ford to introduce a $5 daily minimum wage for his female employees.

-In his work The State, Wilson had advocated a welfarist role for the state, arguing amongst its functions to be the provision of German-style insurance for workmen and care "for the poor and incapable."
-Wilson was also a supporter of teacher's pensions and mothers’ pensions (cash allowances for poor mothers), with he and his daughter inviting Henry Nell (“father of mothers’ pensions”) to discuss “means for spreading the mothers’ pension gospel.”
-Wilson’s views on welfare were expressed on another occasion in his Notes for Five Lectures on Municipal Government (given at the Brooklyn Institute of Arts and Sciences in November and December 1898), in which he described various functions that he said municipal government must undertake, which included welfarist functions like Sanitation (“including parks, housing of poor and labouring classes etc.”) and “Guardianship and relief of destitute and helpless classes ruined by the city pressure”).
-In the same notes Wilson argued that “Charities, e.g., should be taken from the sphere of private, voluntary organization and endeavour and made the imperative legal duty of the Whole.
+Although Wilson has been identified with conservatism up until 1902, writings of his from the late Nineteenth Century demonstrate an advocacy on his part of interventionist, socially responsible government.
+In his 1890 work The State, Wilson had advocated a welfarist role for the state, arguing amongst its functions to be the provision of German-style insurance for workmen and care "for the poor and incapable."
+Wilson was also a supporter of teacher's pensions and mothers' pensions (cash allowances for poor mothers), with he and his daughter inviting Henry Nell ("father of mothers' pensions") to discuss "means for spreading the mothers' pension gospel."
+Wilson's views on welfare were expressed on another occasion in his Notes for Five Lectures on Municipal Government (given at the Brooklyn Institute of Arts and Sciences in November and December 1898), in which he described various functions that he said municipal government must undertake, which included welfarist functions like Sanitation ("including parks, housing of poor and labouring classes etc.") and "Guardianship and relief of destitute and helpless classes ruined by the city pressure").
+In the same notes Wilson argued that "Charities, e.g., should be taken from the sphere of private, voluntary organization and endeavour and made the imperative legal duty of the Whole.
 Relief of the poor, and a bettering of the conditions in which they live is as much a governmental function as Education (coming under the head, not only of human duty, but also of social sanitation).
-Private charities need not be prohibited.”
+Private charities need not be prohibited."